 WHAT TO EXPECT

-The treatment itself starts with me wiping your feet with warm lavender-infused towels (this is as much about acquainting myself with your feet and you getting used to my touch, as cleansing them).
-I’ll then start to massage them with a beautiful scented organic lotion.
+The treatment itself starts with me spraying your feet with rosewater and wiping them with warm towels (this is as much about acquainting myself with your feet and you getting used to my touch, as cleansing them).
+I’ll then start to massage them with a lightly scented vegan organic lotion.

 Once your feet are relaxed and ready to go, I’ll start working my way, methodically across both feet, massaging and applying pressure to individual points (reflexes) as I go.
-During the session I keep a record of the treatment on a foot chart.
 I practice Clinical Reflexology, which means that I work deeply into the reflexes.
 Sometimes reflexes can therefore feel tender.
 It’s important for you to say when a point I’m working is tender, or feels different.